 Christopher K. Peace represents the Virginia House of Delegates’ 97th District which includes part of Hanover, King William and New Kent Counties.
 Peace serves on the prominent Appropriations, Health Welfare and Institutions, and General Laws Committees.
 He serves as Chair of the General Laws Sub-committee on Housing and Chair of the Appropriations Sub-committee on Transportation.
 Peace was named Chairman of the Advisory Council for the War of 1812 Bicentennial Commission, Chairman of the Commission on Youth and Vice Chairman of the Virginia Indian Commemorative Commission.
 Now in his fifth term, Peace was named the State Police Association and Virginia Sheriff’s Association legislative Rookie of the Year in 2006.
 The Virginia Assisted Living Association, the Virginia Council for Private Education, the Virginia Optometric Association, the Virginia Housing Coalition and Virginia Retail Merchants Association honored Peace for his exemplary service.
 The Virginia Chamber of Commerce recently named Chris a Champion of Free Enterprise for his A+ rating, awarded him the 2014 Excellence in Education and Workforce Development, and the 2014 Transportation Reform Advocate award.

 Peace serves on several statewide boards important to his district: Criminal Justice Services Board, Joint Commission on Health Care, Virginia Commission on Youth, Human Services & Public Safety Committee of the Southern Legislative Conference (SLC), Human Services & Welfare Committee of the National Conference of State Legislatures (NCSL), Bicentennial of War of 1812 Commission, the Virginia Housing Commission, and the Virginia Indian Commemorative Commission.
 Peace was named Chairman of the Advisory Council for the War of 1812 Bicentennial Commission, Vice Chairman of the Commission on Youth and Vice Chairman of the Virginia Indian Commemorative Commission.
 He is also a member of several legislative groups namely the Conservative Caucus, Rural Caucus, Tourism and Energy Independence and Economic Freedom Caucus.
-Peace was recently named to the Board of Trustees of the St. John’s Church Foundation and the Board of Directors of the Richmond Justice Initiative.
+Peace was recently named to the Board of Trustees of the St. John’s Church Foundation, the Commonwealth Council on Childhood Success, and the Board of Directors of the Richmond Justice Initiative.

 Peace has always been an active member of his community serving it in a volunteer capacity through these statewide and community groups: LEAD VA Statewide Board; Library of Virginia Foundation Statewide Board; Metro Richmond Habitat for Humanity Board; Sorensen Institute for Political Leadership Statewide Board; Hanover Republican Committee; Heritage and History of Hanover County, Inc.; Hanover County Historical Society; Hanover Association of Businesses/Chamber of Commerce; Hanover Safe Place; Hanover Ruritan Club; Mechanicsville Businessmen’s Association; New Kent Chamber of Commerce; Sons of the American Revolution; Washington and Henry Fraternal Lodge and the Scottish Rite.